-The fair values of investments in publicly traded money market funds which are valued at \$628,531 and \$129,613 at December 31, 2021 and 2020, respectively, are determined based upon quoted market prices.
+The fair values of investments in publicly traded money market funds which are valued at \$1,532,515 and \$628,531 at December 31, 2022 and 2021, respectively, are determined based upon quoted market prices.

-Investments in equity, fixed income and real asset common and commingled trust funds, directional hedge funds, and certain limited partnerships which are valued at \$215,302,130 and \$205,023,298 at December 31, 2021 and 2020, respectively, do not have quoted market prices.
+Investments in equity, fixed income and real asset common and commingled trust funds, directional hedge funds, and certain limited partnerships which are valued at \$173,262,125 and \$215,302,130 at December 31, 2022 and 2021, respectively, do not have quoted market prices.
 The fair value of such investments is based upon the net asset value of the respective funds, which are based upon the estimated fair values of the underlying investments.
 The fair values of the underlying investments are based upon quoted market prices, where applicable, or upon estimated fair values determined by the respective fund managers and are subject to review by the Endowment and independent annual financial statement audits.

-The consolidated statements of financial position also include investments in certain private limited partnerships valued at \$67,952,792 and \$42,519,689 at December 31, 2021 and 2020, respectively.
+The consolidated statements of financial position also include investments in certain private limited partnerships valued at \$71,600,653 and \$67,952,792 at December 31, 2022 and 2021, respectively.
 The recorded market price for such investments is estimated by the individual investment manager of the funds taking into account such factors as the financial condition of each investee, economic and market conditions affecting their operations, any changes in management, the length of time since the initial investment, recent arm's-length transactions involving the securities of the investee, the value of similar securities issued by companies in the same or similar businesses, and limited marketability of the portfolio.
-The fair value in such investments is subject to review by the Endowment and independent annual financial statement audits.
+The fair value of such investments is subject to review by the Endowment and independent annual financial statement audits.